 About the conference

 The UK’s longitudinal population studies currently face a number of challenging issues ranging from data collection and data access, to how to best demonstrate research impact and engage effectively with policy makers.
-With a strong focus on problem solving, this event aims to identify the best ways to tackle these key challenges.
+With a strong focus on problem solving, this event aimed to identify the best ways to tackle these key challenges.

-The conference will focus on the following areas:
+The conference focused on the following areas: